dolphingarlic/blog/source/_posts/BkOI-2011-Timeismoney.md

 ## Observation 3

-**Hyperbolas are inconvenient.
-What if we consider straight lines instead?** - Still not me
+**"Hyperbolas are inconvenient.
+What if we consider straight lines instead?"** - Still not me

 Instead of considering $\sum t_i \cdot \sum c_i$, consider $\sum t_i + \sum c_i$.
 This is much more convenient for 2 reasons: